LucasEnard/formation-template-python/README.md

 from grongier.pex._utils import register_component
 ```

-Now you can register your component using :
+Now you can register your component using something like :
 ```
-register_component("bo","FileOperation","/irisdev/app/src/python/",1,"Python.FileOperation")
+register_component("bo","HelloWorldOperation","/irisdev/app/src/python/",1,"Python.HelloWorldOperation")
 ```
-This line will register the class `FileOperation` that is coded inside the module `bo`, file situated at `/irisdev/app/src/python/` (which is the right path if you follow this course) using the name `Python.FileOperation` in the management portal.
+This line will register the class `HelloWorldOperation` that is coded inside the module `bo`, file situated at `/irisdev/app/src/python/` (which is the right path if you follow this course) using the name `Python.HelloWorldOperation` in the management portal.

 It is to be noted that if you don't change the name of the file, the class or the path, if a component was registered you can modify it on VSCode without the need to register it again.
 Just don't forget to restart it in the management portal.

 ## 5.5.
 The solution

-If at any point in the formation you feel lost, or need further guidance, the `solution` branche on github holds all the correction and a working [production](#6-productions).
+If at any point in the formation you feel lost, or need further guidance, the `solution` branch on github holds all the correction and a working [production](#6-productions).

 # 6. Productions